-Hancock Enterprises Inc. customers range from agricultural, corporate, cargo hauling, airlines, private, and military contracts.
-Staffed by FAA licensed inspectors and technicians, the company offers excellent professional services without the higher cost of larger maintenance facilities.
-Whether you need engine or airframe service, Hancock Enterprises can accomplish the task for you, wherever you are.
-Hancock Enterprises Inc. has a mobile maintenance service that is catered to meet your specific needs.
+Hancock Enterprises, Inc. customers range from agricultural, corporate, cargo hauling, airlines, private,special mission and military contracts.
+We are staffed by FAA licensed inspectors and mechanics with years of experience.
+Whether you need engine or airframe maintenance, Hancock Enterprises, Inc. can accomplish the job for you, wherever you are.
+Hancock Enterprises, Inc. offers 247 world wide AOG support as well as a mobile maintenance service to support any and all your PT6 and TPE331 turbine aircraft needs.

 Whether you come to our facilities to have your maintenance completed or have Hancock Enterprises come to you, our goal is to help get you back in the air as soon as possible, with the best quality job in the industry.

 Hancock Enterprises Inc. was the brainchild of Robert Hancock, who started the business in Nashville, Tennessee in 1982.
 Hancock Enterprises Inc. began as a mobile maintenance service, specializing in Garrett TPE 331 engine maintenance, Turbo Commanders and Lear Jets.
 Based out of Nashville Tennessee, the company spent a large majority of their early years working out of Fort Lauderdale, Florida.

 Hancock Enterprises Inc. moved to a base of operations at the Smyrna Airport, MQY, in Smyrna, Tennessee.
 There they built their first engine shop and began doing heavy engine maintenance on all Garrett TPE 331 engines through -10.
 Hancock Enterprises also expanded their airframe maintenance as well as their interior and paint shop.